 Contents Page Financial Trends These schedules contain trend information to help the reader understand how the City's financial performance and well-being have changed over time.
-85-89 Revenue Capacity 90-94 These schedules contain information to help the reader assess the factors affecting the City's ability to generate its property and sales taxes.
-Debt Capacity These schedules contain information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
-95-98 Demographic and Economic Information 99-101 These schedules offer demographic and economic indicators to help the reader understand the environment in which the City's financial activities take place and to help make comparisons over time and with other governments.
-Operating Information These schedules contain information about the City's operations and resources to help the reader understand how the information in the City's financial report relates to the services the City provides and the activities it performs.
-102-103
+88-92 Revenue Capacity 93-97 These schedules contain information to help the reader assess the City's most significant local revenue source, the property tax.
+Debt Capacity These schedules present information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
+98-101 Demographic and Economic Information 102-104 These schedules offer demographic and economic indicators to help the reader understand the environment in which the City's financial activities take place.
+Operating Information These schedules contain service and infrastructure data to help the reader understand how the information in the City's financial report relates to the services the government provides and the activities it performs.
+105-106